ljjTYJR/PapersReading/Point_Set_Registration.md

   - Summary:
     - <img src="./notes/GMM-Feature.png" style="zoom:70%;"/>
     - Similar to GMMs with color, but the colour is replaced by feature.
 In general, there are two distributions to form a joint distribution: $p(x,y)$ —— $x$ is the sptial information, $y$ is the feature distribution.
 The nueral network set a point-wise feature and a weight.
+    - For the network: Input: coordinate of points; Output: Featurs & weights.
+The feature distribution: von Mises-Fisher distribution.

 - **PREDATOR: Registration of 3D Point Clouds with Low Overlap** :heavy_check_mark: :red_circle: